jwhamilton99/macutilities/readme.md

 # Mac Utilities

 I make some macOS utilities.
-Only 1 is finished, but I'm working on a few more.
+Only one is finished, but I'm working on a few more.

 Here's what they are: